sahilaa1719-ops/medspa-opus/SUPABASE_SETUP.md

 4. **Add data validation** - Server-side validation rules
 5. **Implement audit logs** - Track who changed what and when

-## API Key Security
+## Security Notes

+⚠️ **Important for Demo/MVP**:
+- Passwords are stored in plain text in the `users` table - **DO NOT use in production!**
+- In production, use proper password hashing (bcrypt, argon2, etc.)
+- Consider migrating to Supabase Auth for production (built-in security features)
-⚠️ **Important**: The anon key in `supabase.ts` is public and safe to expose in client-side code.
-However:
+- The anon key in `supabase.ts` is safe to expose in client-side code
-- Never commit your Supabase **service role key** to Git
 - Use environment variables for sensitive keys in production
-- Enable RLS policies to control data access
+- Current RLS policies are permissive - tighten them for production

 ## Support